PROCESS

 This is not a book about preventing exceptions.

-Important note: All rights reserved.
-Content is free to read and share by link.
-You are welcome to share quotes from this work — as long as you post the complete attribution exactly as it appears in the text, including the quote, author name, year and marvinpro.com.
-Copying or reproducing other parts, full sections or chapters without permission is not permitted.
+All rights reserved.
+Content is free to read and share via link.
+You are welcome to share quotes from this work provided the complete attribution is reproduced exactly as it appears in the text, including the quote, author name, year and marvinpro.com.
+Copying or reproducing other parts, complete sections or chapters without prior permission is not permitted.

 Think Simple.